es-progress/zephyr/README.md

 Zephyr :eight_spoked_asterisk: is a powerful framework designed to simplify and improve your experience with Ubuntu installation & configuration.
 It separates the generalized scripts that apply the customizations (**Modules**) from the configurations they manage (**Profiles**).
-If you're looking to optimize your customization workflow, you've come to the right place!
+If you're looking to automate your customization workflow, you've come to the right place!

 Let's see these two core concepts as they tell the most about Zephyr and how it helps.